RyanEllingson/Squirtle-Squad/README.md

 state

-Contributing
+Contributions:
 For our first group project, we had a team of five members: Jesse Edwards - Project Manager, AyDy Burling - Designer, Samantha Sengsouvanh - Designer, Austin Schlander - Web Developer, Ryan Ellingson - Web Developer.

 Challenges:
 The initial germination of the project proved to be the most difficult.
 Due to situational constraints (i.e point in curriculum, funding and other lack of resources), we as a group, were limited to select APIs.
-Consequently, some additional user functionality (referenced further in "roadmap" section) are currently attainable, thus limiting the scope of the user experience.
+Consequently, some additional user functionality (referenced further in "roadmap" section) are currently unattainable, thus limiting the scope of the user experience.

 Utilizing a new CSS framework took some adjustment, concepts such as row and column manipulation as well as getting familiar with the various components.
 Since Bootstrap 4.4 was our starting reference point, Bulma did not prove to be much different but, as expected, there were some cosmetic differences.